 As part of the Centre for Energy Innovation we provide a single point of contact for interested industrial companies and governmental organizations.
 Together with our partners we create a strong position in regional, national, European and global battery research collaborations.

 Are you interested in working with us?
-Contact our programme coordinator for more information.
+Contact our strategic business developer Dirk van Asseldonk for more information.